 contact no: +39 055 238 8609

 address: Via Ricasoli, 58/60 , 50121 Firenze, Italy

 They come here in hordes; in droves; in mutlitudes.
 Thousands and thousands of tourists mob the doors of the Accademia every year to see what is possibly the world’s most famous sculpture.
 Michelangelo’s ‘David’ was carved from a enormous block of white marble from the alps of the Tuscan town of Carrara.
 If you take the train that runs between Pisa and the Cinque Terre you’ll see deep, pale scars that mark flanks of the mountains it came from.
 Tons of stone was carved away - and shipped away - to decorate the forums of Imperial Rome, the palaces and churches of the Renaissance, and is still quarried today.

 Mike wasn’t the only one to have had his hands on the chunk.
-The stone had been originally purchased in the 15th century for one of a dozen sculptures intended to crown the buttresses of the Duomo, and had been badly hacked away at by at least two other sculptors before being abandoned for a quarter of a century.
+The stone had originally been purchased in the 15th century for one of a dozen sculptures intended to crown the buttresses of the Duomo and had been badly hacked away at by at least two other sculptors before being abandoned for a quarter of a century.
 Finally completed in 1504, elevating the immense weight of the work to its intended place proved to be problematic so the decision was made to place it in front of Palazzo Vecchio instead.
-It stood there for 350 years - his challenging gaze purposely situated towards Rome - as a symbol of Florentine independence from papal and Medici family authority.
-It was moved into the gallery 1873 and a replica now stands on its former pedestal in the piazza.
+It stood there for 350 years - his challenging gaze purposely situated towards Rome - as a symbol of Florentine independence from papal and Medici authority.
+It was moved into the gallery 1873, and a replica now stands on its former pedestal in the piazza.